PalisadoesFoundation/talawa-docs/docs/features/events/create-events.md

    4. Tasks assigned to the member is updated in their personal task list
    5. The member assigned to the task can check it as complete
       1. Notification is sent to co-ordinator of completed task
-      2. Event progress bar is updated to refect percentage complete
+      2. Event progress bar is updated to reflect percentage completion

 ### Important Details To Capture